FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/pluggable_authentication.md

 ## Plug-in registration

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> identifies the plug-in by the name of its JAR file.
+{{< SecureTransport/componentshortname  >}} identifies the plug-in by the name of its JAR file.
 Plug-ins are discovered and registered at the Admin daemon start.
 Each authentication plug-in is added to two configuration registries in the *Server Configuration* page:

 -   `Plugins.Authentication.Admin.Registry`
 -   `Plugins.Authentication.EndUser.Registry`